 Appreciate your donors

-Make sure that they know you value them and appreciate their time/donation no matter how much or how little it may be.
-A few ways might be:
+Make sure your donors know you value them and appreciate their time/donation no matter how much or how little it may be.
+A few ways you might show appreciation or offer some thoughtful gifts might be:

 - A handwritten note